-- Set the sous vide machine to 83°C / 183°F to start heating the sous vide water bath.
+- Set the sous vide machine to 84°C / 183°F to start heating the sous vide water bath.

 - Place carrots and all the ingredients together inside a vacuum bag.

-- Saute your now tender carrots in its own juices over medium-high heat for 2-3 minutes to create a shiny glaze.
+- Saute in a pan your now tender carrots in its own juices with over medium-high heat for 2 minutes to create a shiny glaze.
 Stir constantly and add optional parsley.

 There are 2 ways to keep carrots from floating to the top of your sous vide container when cooking them.
 The first is to put a spoon or knife in the bag before you vacuum seal it.
-That will help keep it from floating.
+The weight will help keep it from floating.

-The other is to attach something to outside of the bag such as sous vide weights.
+The other is to attach something to outside of the bag such as sous vide weights or magnets.